Cadasta/cadasta-docs/en/03-projects.md

 ### Project Members & Member Permissions {#project-members-member-permissions}

 When you create members of your project, you must assign them permissions.
-These permissions will define user accesses and privileges for using the platform.
-Currently, there are five user roles, defined below with details regarding access rights:
+These permissions will define user accesses and privileges for whatever project they're working on.
+Currently, there are five user roles, each with their own set of privileges for the project:

 * **Administrator**.
-The Administrator can create new projects within an organization, manages user roles and access, and has full permissions regarding accessing and editing data.
+The Administrator can create new projects within an organization and manage user roles and access.
+This role has full permissions regarding accessing and editing data in the project.

 * **Project Manager**.
-The Project Manager works within an organization on a specific project, and with regard to that project can access and edit all data within the project, including adding new users to the project and setting access rights.
+The Project Manager works within an organization on a specific project.
+This role can also access and edit all data within the project, including adding new users and setting access rights.

 * **Data Collector**.
-The Data Collector works in the field with the communities to collect data using Field Papers, Mobile Applications, or by directly entering data into the platform.
-The Data Collector can add data in a project, but cannot edit existing data.
+The Data Collector primarily works in the field with communities to collect data using Field Papers, Mobile Applications, or by directly entering data into the platform.
+The Data Collector can add data to a project, but cannot edit existing data.

 * **Project User**.
 The Project User can view all data within the project, even if it is set to private.
 The Project User does not have the ability to add or edit data.

 * **Public User**.
-A Public User can view only data that is publicly available.
+A Public User can only view data that is publicly available.